Ardfinnan: Ardfinnan Abbey

 A Carmelite abbey was later built on the opposite side of the river valley, known as Lady's Abbey, of which its ruin is still extant after it was destroyed during the English Reformation.
 There was also a monastery for Franciscan Friars, Third Order Regular.

 Ardfinnan Castle

-A prominent feature of the village is the Anglo-Norman Ardfinnan Castle, the sister castle to Lismore Castle and was built by Prince John of England in 1185 to guard the river crossing.
-The 13 arch bridge was started soon after the castle was completed.
-The castle has a long and varied history of owners and is inhabited to the present.
+A prominent feature of the village is the Anglo-Norman Ardfinnan Castle, built with its sister Lismore Castle by Prince John of England in 1185.
+As Lord of Ireland, John issued royal charters from the castle during his brief stay there.
+The castle and surrounding manor was the site of numerous battles defending the border of Waterford.
+The 14 arch bridge was started soon after the castle was completed.
+The castle has a long and varied history of owners, including the Knights Templar, and is inhabited to the present.
 The castle is a private residence and is not open to the public.